MostroP2P/mostro/book/src/take_buy.md

 Now both parties have an `active` order and they can keep going with the trade.

-Finally Mostro updates the nip 33 event with `d` tag `ede61c96-4c13-4519-bf3a-dcf7f1e9d842` to change the status to `active`:
+Finally Mostro updates the parameterized replaceable event with `d` tag `ede61c96-4c13-4519-bf3a-dcf7f1e9d842` to change the status to `active`:

 ```json
 [